 - where their website provides advice and information

-- where their website acts as a gateway for patients to access a secure site to enter into a one-to-one virtual professional relationship.
+- where their website acts as a gateway for patients to access a secure site to enter into a one-to-one online 'virtual' professional relationship.

 Advice provided over open-access non-secure websites may be general advice on physiotherapy topics only and must not be tailored to the individual requirements of an enquirer nor be specific advice designed to address the concerns of individual patients or clients.